epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/secondary_sitespecific.md

 #### Main Analysis

-To evaluate fetal growth not linked to gestational age or pregnancy complications, our main analyses will be subset of children at term (between >=37 and <43 weeks of gestation) & without pregnancy complications.
+To evaluate fetal growth not linked to gestational age or pregnancy complications, in our main analyses we subset to children born at term (between >=37 and <43 weeks of gestation) & without pregnancy complications.

 #### Secondary Analysis

-Our secondary analyses will include all children at term (between >=37 and <43 weeks of gestation) and adjust for pregnancy complications.
+For this secondary analyses, we will include all children at term (between >=37 and <43 weeks of gestation) and adjust for pregnancy complications.
+If you do not have more than 10 infants with pregnancy complications, you do not need to run these analyses.
+Please contact us if you have any questions regarding this guidance.

-### Outcome

-The outcomes of interest are:

-1.	**Birthweight (BWT) Z-score**: Continuous
-2.	**Birthlength (BL) Z-score**: Continuous (cm)
-3.	**Birthweight-for-length (BWL) Z-score** - an indicator of adiposity under 2 years:  Continuous (kg/cm)
-4.	**Head circumference (HC) Z-score**: Continuous (cm)

-The Z-score for each of these characteristics is automatically calculated in the `loadingSamples` function, and are based on the INTERGROWTH-21(st) Project ([link](https://pubmed.ncbi.nlm.nih.gov/25209487/)).

-### Methylation data

-Placental DNA methylation from the fetal-side or maternal-side assessed with the Illumina Infinium450k BeadChip or the Illumina Infinium EPIC BeadChip (if you have both fetal-side and maternal-side samples, we will ask you to run these analyses separately).
-We will use beta values, from 0 to 1.
-We are providing a package (**PACEanalysis**) that enables each cohort to run all required pre-processing and EWAS in a few lines of code.
-You will have the option to adjust for batch effects with the ComBat method in the pre-processing if you have an indicator for batch in your dataset.
-Please see the **PACEanalysis** help manual for details about each function, and the package vignette for example code.

 ### Covariates